 Mr. Scott was a member of the Mining Association of Canada's Task Force on Sustainable Mining, helped to develop the CIM Valuation Standards for mineral properties, was a former multi-term director of the Prospectors and Developers Association of Canada and assisted with the development of the world's first Mining MBA Program at the Schulich School of Business.

-Mr. Scott holds a BASc in Geology from the University of Western Ontario.
+Mr. Scott holds a Bachelor of Applied Science in Geology from the University of Western Ontario.